Imago

 UFC CEO Dana White recently found himself in the middle of an awkward revelation that has left veteran journalist Ariel Helwani asking questions.
 The 56-year-old is involved for the first time in a big-time boxing matchup without the involvement of any UFC fighters.
-White was challenged for his statements regarding fighter pay, especially when it comes to base purses.
-Vegas PBS reporter Amber Dixon wondered if Canelo Alvarez is making a base purse of $100 million for his fight against Terence Crawford, to which the UFC CEO responded with a chuckle, saying, “Probably.”
+White was challenged for his statements regarding fighter pay, especially when it comes to the base purse of a UFC fighter.
+Vegas PBS reporter Amber Dixon wondered if Canelo Alvarez is making a base purse of $100 million for his fight against Terence Crawford, to which the UFC CEO responded with a chuckle: “Probably.”

 However, the Vegas PBS reporter decided to press Dana White a bit further, highlighting the fact that a $100 million guaranteed purse is something that’s unheard of in the UFC.
 She said, “But no one in the UFC’s ever made that as a base purse.”
 That’s when the CEO replied, “Conor McGregor,” claiming that he made a guaranteed $100 million, which was again challenged by Amber Dixon.
 She responded after hearing Conor McGregor‘s name by saying, “$100 million?
 But that was against Floyd in a boxing match.”

-Dana White appeared to have been taken by surprise with the question, as Ariel Helwani added a bit more context on his self-titled YouTube show and confirmed what most people in the fight community may have already been aware of.
+Dana White appeared to have been taken by surprise by the question.
+This was soon picked up by Ariel Helwani who added a bit more context on his self-titled YouTube show and confirmed what most people in the fight community may have already been aware of.
 “That [$100 million purse] wasn’t in the UFC,” he said.
 He added that the fight purse that ‘The Notorious’ earned wasn’t necessarily given to him by the UFC, but rather through Floyd Mayweather’s promotion in 2017.

 ADVERTISEMENT